Interpretation of the term “Court” in Section 29A(4) of the Act | Arbitration

 The Bombay High Court therefore, found not infirmity with the decision of the Ld.
 Single Judge on the second issue, i.e. When parties themselves appoint an arbitrator, then District Court would have jurisdiction to extend time under Section 29A as also observed by the Supreme Court in Chief Engineering (supra).
 This observation is in line with the ratio laid down by the Kerala High Court in Ekk and Co (supra), although this decision was not referred in the judgment of the larger bench.

-Although the larger bench of the Bombay High Court authoritatively held that it is only the High Court which would extend the time under Section 29A when the Arbitrator has been appointed under Section 11(6), it however, failed to completely adjudicate the issue and put a quietus to it as the controversy as to which court will have the jurisdiction to extend the time when it is the parties themselves who have appointed the arbitrator under Section 11(2), remains wide open.
-This was elaborately addressed and adjudicated by the Division Bench of the Patna High Court in Bhagalpur Electricity (supra) wherein the court inter alia observed that the court which could grant extension of time could only be the court which has the power to appoint the arbitrator and not the Principal Civil Court.
+Although the larger bench of the Bombay High Court authoritatively held that it is only the High Court which would extend the time under Section 29A when the Arbitrator has been appointed under Section 11(6), it however, failed to completely adjudicate the issue and put a quietus to it as the controversy as to which court will have the jurisdiction to extend the time when it is the parties themselves who have appointed the arbitrator under Section 11(2), remains wide open in view of the contrary view taken by the Patna High Court on the issue.
+The Division Bench of the Patna High Court in Bhagalpur Electricity (supra) inter alia observed that the court which could grant extension of time could only be the court which has the power to appoint the arbitrator and not the Principal Civil Court.
 The Division Bench also flagged the anomaly and conflicting situation that would arise if it is held that Principal Civil Court would have jurisdiction to extend time if the parties themselves appoint the arbitrator under Section 11(2) of the Act.
 A single bench of the Patna High Court in Indian Power Corporation (supra) echoed the same principle.

 Unfortunately the aforesaid two decisions of Patna High Court were not bought to the notice of the Larger Bench of the Bombay High Court.